ucb-supernode/website/sponsors.md

 permalink: /sponsors/
 ---

+Being entirely student-run, Supernode relies on donations and grants from industry partners to provide and maintain the equipment and components available in 246 Cory.

-Supernode was created by a generous donation from
+Supernode was founded by a generous donation from

 <img src="{{ site.baseurl }}/assets/ti-logo.png"
      alt="Texas Instruments"
      style="display: block; width: 50%; margin: 0px auto 0px auto; min-width: 300px;" />

-with additional donations of equipment and components from
+We'd also like to thank the following companies for their donations of equipment and components:

 <style>
 .logo_small {